 The Valuer Rolling Lawn Aerator (Buy Online) makes it easy to bring new life to a struggling lawn.
 This lawn aerator measures 18” x 8” x 50” and it weighs 7.5 pounds.
 In addition, it has a 6” diameter wheel and it comes with a 13” x 7” dirt guard.

-This spike aerator has 1.2-inch tines that drive themselves into the soil with minimal effort.
+This spike aerator has 1.2-inch tines that drive themselves into compacted soil with minimal effort.
 All you need to do is push the roller forward and the sharp tines will easily pierce the ground.
-These types of aerators are good for sandy soil, or for lightly compacted lawns.
+These types of rolling aerators are good for sandy soil, or for lightly compacted lawns.
 However, if you live in an area with thick clay soil then a core aerator is a better option.

 Best Electric Lawn Aerator